michelcrypt4d4mus/yaralyzer/README.md

 1. Scanning `bytes`
 1. Scanning a file

-Should you want to iterate over the `BytesMatch` (very slightly jazzed up `re.Match`) and `BytesDecoder` (tracks decoding attempt stats) objects returned by The Yaralyzer, you can do so like this:
+Should you want to iterate over the `BytesMatch` (like a `re.Match` object for a YARA match) and `BytesDecoder` (tracks decoding attempt stats) objects returned by The Yaralyzer, you can do so like this:

 ```python
 from yaralyzer.yaralyzer import Yaralyzer